-Dr. Evans is married to Lois, his wife and ministry partner of more than forty years.
-They are the proud parents of four-Chrystal, Priscilla, Anthony Jr., and Jonathan and have a number of grandchildren.
+Dr. Evans was married to Lois, his wife and ministry partner for nearly fifty years, before her passing in 2019.
+They are the proud parents of four-Chrystal, Priscilla, Anthony Jr., and Jonathan-and have a number of grandchildren.

 ABOUT THE URBAN ALTERNATIVE